Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Experiments

 \subsection{Few-shot Experimental results}

 We report our results using the two baseline models described in Section \ref{ssec:baselines} in Tables \ref{tab:lmv2-results} and \ref{tab:lmv3-results}.
-Table \ref{tab:lmv2-results} uses LayoutLMv2 as the baseline and as the backbone language model in \MODEL.
-In Table \ref{tab:lmv3-results}, LayoutLMv3 serves as the baseline and is the backbone language model used in \MODEL.
+For the baseline and as the backbone language model in \MODEL, Table \ref{tab:lmv2-results} and \ref{tab:lmv3-results} use LayoutLMv2 and LayoutLMv3 respectively.
 The results are reported on two versions of our model, \MODELNearest and \MODELAngles for the two heuristics of graph construction described in Section \ref{ssec:heuristic} and \ref{ssec:gat}.
 We observe that our model achieves significant performance improvements compared with the baselines for both FUNSD and CORD datasets.
 We see in Table \ref{tab:lmv2-results}, there is on average relative improvements of $4\%$ and $1.5\%$ in terms of F-1 score for FUNSD and CORD respectively over the vanilla LayoutLMv2 baseline.
-We see similar improvements on precision and recall.
 For Table \ref{tab:lmv3-results}, we see an average relative improvement in terms of F-1 score by $4\%$ and $3\%$ for FUNSD and CORD respectively over the LayoutLMv3 baseline.
-We see similar gains in performance for precision and recall.
+We see similar gains in performance for precision and recall in both the tables.

-We also analyze the results of the test set instances for both FUNSD and CORD filewise.
-That is, for each individual test set instance, we compare the filewise F-1 scores of our models with the baseline models.
-We observe that when using LayoutLMv2 as our baseline, our models on average improve over the baseline for $58\%$ and $62\%$ of our test set instances for FUNSD and CORD respectively.
-Similarly, when using LayoutLMv3 as our baseline, our models on average improve over the baseline for $65\%$ and $67\%$ of our test set instances for FUNSD and CORD respectively.
-This shows that on a filewise level using \MODELNearest and \MODELAngles results in more confident predictions resulting in overall performance improvement for the entity recognition task.
+We also analyze the filewise results of the test set instances for both FUNSD and CORD.
+That is, for each individual test set instance, we compare the filewise F-1 scores of our models with the baseline.
+We observe that when using LayoutLMv2 as the backbone, our models on average improve over the baseline for $58\%$ and $62\%$ of our test set instances for FUNSD and CORD respectively.
+Similarly, when using LayoutLMv3 as the backbone, our models on average improve over the baseline for $65\%$ and $67\%$ of our test set instances for FUNSD and CORD respectively.
+This shows that \MODELNearest and \MODELAngles provide more confident predictions leading to the overall performance improvement for the entity recognition task.

 Based on these comparisons, we conclude that our proposed framework is superior to the traditional vanilla language model baselines in few-shot settings.